 Global Government Leaders’ Forum

-Bringing civil service leaders from around the world to Singapore for debates on organisational change, policymaking and service delivery, the Global Government Leaders’ Forum is a free conference for civil service managers
+Bringing civil service leaders from around the world to Singapore to take part in debate on organisational change, policymaking and service delivery, the Leaders’ Forum is a free conference for civil service leaders and managers

 About the event